-Implementation Plan means the implementation plan that forms part of the UCLL and UCLF
+Implementation Plan means the implementation plan that forms part of the UCLF Backhaul the UCLF Backhaul Terms (whether based in contract, tort, statute or otherwise) for:

-Backhaul Standard Terms Determination.
+Standard Terms Determination.

-Indirect Damages means any liability resulting from or arising under or in connection with the otherwise) for:
+Indirect Damages means any liability resulting from or arising under or in connection with or to special damages and loss of opportunity.